JSON-UNIFY/.github/export_to_MD.md

                 "description": "where the super human was born" },
             "Identity is secret": {
-                "description": "the superhuman hasn't told anyone at all about their identity" },
+                "description": "the superhuman hasn't told anyone at all about their identity", "type": "bool"
+            },
             "Can fly": {
                 "description": "whether the superhuman can fly"